christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, and Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), among numerous other aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon (Polemos -> Ptolemy) I of Pontus aka King Herod (Egyptian: Heru (Horus) + Ud (divine) -> Herud -> "Herod") aka Tiberius Claudius Nero aka Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh), or he was Ptolemy XII Auletes himself (Cleopatra’s full name, Cleopatra VII Philopator, derives from the Ancient Greek 'Φιλοπάτωρ' meaning "the one who loves her father", or simply "father-loving").
 She was also married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

 This book challenges mainstream historiography.
 My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Further reading' section at the end of the book.

+Footnotes (Introduction)

+(a) The eruption of Thera (Santorini) was one factor in destroying the Scythian steppe warriors hegemony, but the biggest cause was a cannibus cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
+Marijuanna turned them from fearless warriors into potheads who were led by transgender priests.

 #### 1 Name and Title Meanings